MMSAutonomousTeam/Autonomous-Sessions/6.Integration/integration.md

   <img src="images/DDS_and_clientlib.webp" alt="ros2 dds and clientlib" style="width: 70%; max-width: 500px;">
 </div>

+---

-## embedded boards used in robotics
+### embedded boards used in robotics

-microcontroller-based vs microporsseror-based vs SoC
+When designing robotic systems, selecting the right embedded board is crucial.
+Here’s a comparison of three common types: microcontroller-based, microprocessor-based, and System on Chip (SoC).

 | Feature                                 | Microcontroller-Based Boards                                    | Microprocessor-Based Boards                          | System on Chip (SoC)                                                 |
 | --------------------------------------- | --------------------------------------------------------------- | ---------------------------------------------------- | -------------------------------------------------------------------- |